soilwise-he/SoilWise-documentation/tech/docs/technical_components/technical_components.md

 # Introduction

-The SoilWise Repository (SWR) architecture aims towards efficient facilitation of soil data management.
+The SoilWise Repository (SWR) architecture aims towards efficient facilitation of soil data & knowledge management.
 It seamlessly gathers, processes, and disseminates data from diverse sources.
 The system prioritizes high-quality data dissemination, knowledge extraction and interoperability while user management and monitoring tools ensure secure access and system health.
 Note that, SWR primarily serves to power Decision Support Systems (DSS) rather than being a DSS itself.

 The presented architecture represents an outlook and a framework for ongoing SoilWise development.
 As such, the implementation has been following intrinsic (within the SoilWise project) and extrinsic (e.g. EUSO development Mission Soil Projects) opportunities and limitations.
-The presented architecture is the first release out of two planned.
+The presented architecture is the second release out of two planned.
 Modifications during the implementation will be incorporated into the final version of the SoilWise architecture due M42.

 This section lists technical components for building the SoilWise Repository as forseen in the architecture design.
 As for now, the following components are foreseen: